 Gum disease is preventable.
 Here are a few ways you can help keep your gums healthy.

 Floss at least once a day.
-This helps remove the plaque and food that is beyond your toothbrush’s reach, according to the ADA.
-It doesn’t matter when you floss: Do it at night, do it in the morning, or do it after lunch...just do it!
+This helps remove the plaque and food that’s beyond your toothbrush’s reach, according to the ADA.
+It doesn’t matter when you floss.
+Do it at night, do it in the morning, or do it after lunch... just do it!

 Your dentist can detect early gum disease symptoms if you see them on a regular basis.
-That way they can be treated before they become more serious.
-A professional cleaning is the only way to remove tartar, and it can also get rid of any plaque you missed when brushing or flossing.
+That way symptoms can be treated before they become more serious.
+A professional cleaning is the only way to remove tartar.
+It can also get rid of any plaque you missed when brushing or flossing.
 If you have gingivitis, brushing, flossing, and regular dental cleanings can help reverse it.

 Yet another reason for smokers to quit: Smoking is strongly associated with the onset of gum disease.
 Since smoking weakens your immune system, it also makes it harder to fight off a gum infection, say the Centers for Disease Control and Prevention (CDC).
 Plus, smoking makes it more difficult for your gums to heal once they’ve been damaged.